sutta » dn » Dīgha Nikāya 15

 ‘Lābhaṁ paṭicca vinicchayo’ti iti kho panetaṁ vuttaṁ, tadānanda, imināpetaṁ pariyāyena veditabbaṁ, yathā lābhaṁ paṭicca vinicchayo.

-‘Gaining material possessions is a cause of evaluation’—that’s what I said.
+‘Gaining material things is a cause of evaluation’—that’s what I said.
 And this is a way to understand how this is so.

 Lābho ca hi, ānanda, nābhavissa sabbena sabbaṁ sabbathā sabbaṁ kassaci kimhici, sabbaso lābhe asati lābhanirodhā api nu kho vinicchayo paññāyethā”ti?

-Suppose there were totally and utterly no gaining of material possessions for anyone anywhere.
-When there’s no gaining of material possessions at all, with the cessation of gaining material possessions, would evaluation still be found?”
+Suppose there were totally and utterly no gaining of material things for anyone anywhere.
+When there’s no gaining of material things at all, with the cessation of gaining material things, would evaluation still be found?”

 “No hetaṁ, bhante”.